gatariee/gocheck/README.md

 # GoCheck
-> Heavily inspired by [ThreatCheck](https://github.com/rasta-mouse/ThreatCheck) and [DefenderCheck](https://github.com/matterpreter/DefenderCheck)

-GoCheck a blazingly fast™ alternative to Matterpreter's [DefenderCheck](https://github.com/matterpreter/DefenderCheck) which identifies the exact bytes that Windows Defender AV by feeding byte slices to `MpCmdRun.exe`.
+GoCheck a blazingly fast™ alternative to Matterpreter's [DefenderCheck](https://github.com/matterpreter/DefenderCheck) which identifies the exact bytes that Windows Defender AV by feeding byte slices to `MpCmdRun.exe`

 ![GoCheck2](./assets/gocheck_windef.gif)